 As Jews, we are obligated to work to repair the world.
-In order to fulfill our religious duty to perform tzedakah, the Tzedek/Social Justice Committee organizes, mobilizes and participates in the Beth Sholom Congregation's efforts to help the poor, the homeless, the hungry and those in need.
+In order to fulfil our religious duty to perform tzedakah, the Tzedek/Social Justice Committee organizes, mobilizes and participates in the Beth Sholom Congregation's efforts to help the poor, the homeless, the hungry and those in need.
 Our current project is:

 Blessings in a Backpack

 In January, February and March, congregants can donate food items to the Blessings in a Backpack program, which provides food over the weekend and holidays for school children participating in the federal free or reduced-price school meals program.
-There are collection bins outside of the synagogue office.
-Acceptable items include:

 The Tzedek/Social Justice Committee encourages food donations throughout the year and promotes a special food drive for the Frederick Food Bank during Yom Kippur and Sukkot.